Last Updated On -13 May 2026

-The Key Features of Liberalisation on the Economy are:
+The Key Features of liberalization on the Economy are:

 Privatization is shifting the ownership, management, or operations of state-owned entities (SOEs) to the private sector.
-The main objective of privatization is to promote private investments, enhance competitiveness, and foster better delivery services.
-The government encourages privatization to reduce the burden of involvement in business operations and allow the market forces to drive economic activities.
+The main objectives of privatization are to promote private investments, enhance competitiveness, and foster better delivery services.
+The government encourages privatization to reduce the burden of involvement in business operations and allow market forces to drive economic activities.

 The key features of the privatization are: